This document describes Smart Licensing Using Policy (SLUP) on air-gapped Catalyst 9800 WLC via Cisco Catalyst Center.

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, ensure that you understand the potential impact of any command.

-There is minimal configuration related to licenses required on the 9800 side.
-Once the license level is configured on WLC, majority of the work is handled by DNA Center.
+There is minimal configuration related to licenses required on the Catalyst 9800 side.
+Once the license level is configured on the WLC, a majority of the work is handled by the Catalyst Center.
+The only requirement is the WLC is added to the Catalyst Center inventory and assigned to a site.
+The only thing that requires a license in a 9800 deployment are the access points joined to it, ensure there is at least 1 AP joined to the WLC.

-License level can be changed in the WLC web interface under Licensing menu when you select the Change Wireless License Level button:
+License level can be changed in the WLC web interface under the Licensing menu when you select the Change Wireless License Level button:

 aaa authorization exec default <local or radius/tacacs group>